upfrog/rust-practice/README.md

 # rust-practice
-Messing around with rust some
+Messing around some with rust.